m1zukash1/Dont-touch-the-spikes-godot-clone/README.md

 Contributing or fixing my mistakes is absolutly welcomed, this project is not a full replica of the original game, it lacks many features and probably contains lots of bugs.

 ## Assets
-All of the assets were made by me expect for the audio
+All of the assets were made by me expect for the audio.

 Audio credits: JDSherbert

+## Note
+In order to test out the project you do not need to download it's source and run it in Godot.
+I provided exports for Windows and Android platforms in the Release tab.

 ## Game Screenshots